olmallet81/XTBZorroPlugin/README.md

 A log file is automatically generated at each connection to XTB and dumped into the Zorro\Log\XTB folder.

 ## Known Issues
-Limit/Stop orders to reduce or close a trade cannot be deleted if their size is greater than 50% of the main trade total size.
+Limit/Stop orders to reduce or close a trade cannot be deleted if their size is greater than 50% of the trade size.
 Hence, the plugin has been implemented to cap these order to 50% of the trade current position otherwise the plugin would not be able to close a trade with such an order attached.

 ## MIT License